MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 Model-driven apps often contain custom tables and other custom configuration.
 It is important to first create a security role with the required level of privilege for all the components used in your app.

 > [!NOTE]
 > If your app contains custom tables that haven't had privileges assigned in a security role, you must do this for users to access those records in your app.
-However, this step can be skipped if existing roles grant access to the table data in your app.
+However, you don't have to create a security role if existing roles grant access to the table data in your app.

 ### Create or configure a security role